zooniverse/panoptes-javascript-client/README.md

 #### Using in Node

 The client requires polyfills for Promises and XMLHttpRequest - without them, it'll exit silently.
-Node 0.12 includes native promise support, so installing `xmlhttprequest` and adding the following line should get it working:
+Node 0.12 includes native promise support, so installing `xmlhttprequest-cookie` and adding the following line should get it working:

 ```
-global.XMLHttpRequest = require('xmlhttprequest').XMLHttpRequest;
+global.XMLHttpRequest = require('xmlhttprequest-cookie').XMLHttpRequest;
 ```

+Cookie support is required for any authenticated request.

 ### Conventions